mich4ld/m4bar/README.md

 ## m4bar
 Simple status bar written in Rust

-Work in progress in early stage of development.
+Work in progress in early stage of development and whole project is experimental (I learn x11 and xlib).

 #### Goals:
 - configurable